sapegin/washingcode-book/manuscript/Linters.md

 ##### [max-params](https://eslint.org/docs/rules/max-params)

 This rule limits the number of parameters a fuction can have.
 It may sound similar to `max-classes-per-file` but it’s actually useful.
-To learn more about the problem it solves, see the [Name things](#name-things) section.
+To learn more about the problem it solves, see the [Name things](#name-things) section of Don’t make me think chapter.

 ###### [sort-imports](https://eslint.org/docs/rules/sort-imports)